dhon/health-agent-assistant/README.md

 3. Using terminal, go to the desktop folder.
 (Windows users will need to use Git Bash or similar)
 4. Open another terminal window, and go to the federation folder
 5. Run `npm install` in both folders.
-6. In the termianl with the desktop folder, run the application with `node main.js`.
+6. In the terminal with the desktop folder, run the application with `node main.js`.
 7. In the terminal with the federation folder, run the application with `npm start`.
 8. Open your browser of choice and type `localhost:4000` in the address bar.